bewillcott/bewsoftware-mdj-cli/src/main/resources/docs/jar/README.txt

 To start everything, you need at least Java SE 12, or later installed on your system.
 Then on a command line (terminal/cmd) type:

-> java -jar <jarfilename>.jar
+  java -jar <jarfilename>.jar

-Do this in the same directory you stored the file.
+Do this in the same directory you stored the 'jar' file.
 You should see something like this:

-HTTP Server(v2.5.2) is listening on port 9000
+HTTP Server (v2.5.2) is listening on port 9000
 Browser: http://localhost:9000/

 and a dialog box will also pop up, along with your browser.